 Whiteville is a very small town located in the state of Tennessee.
 With a population of 4,559 people and just one neighborhood, Whiteville is the 190th largest community in Tennessee.

-Whiteville is a blue-collar town, with 40.21% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Whiteville is generally considered to be a blue-collar town.
+40.21% of the Whiteville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Whiteville is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Whiteville who work in healthcare suport services (12.58%), law enforcement and fire fighting (8.04%), and office and administrative support (6.19%).

 Also of interest is that Whiteville has more people living here who work in computers and math than 95% of the places in the US.

-Whiteville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Whiteville does not have a public transit system used by locals to get to and from work.

 The per capita income in Whiteville in 2022 was $7,520, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $30,080 for a family of four.
 However, Whiteville contains both very wealthy and poor people as well.